Alexander Kuklev, JetBrains Research

 With ε is both double negation elimination (“law of excluded middle”)

-and axiom of choice for the non-propositional data types.
+for propositional types T and axiom of choice for the non-propositional data types.

 It allows harnessing the full power of classical (non-constructive) reasoning within ◇-fragment without compromising computational properties of the underlying type theory such as canonicity, normalization and decidability of type checking, as well as its compatibility with univalence.